4 Great Electronic Drum Sets for Kids and Beginners

 Turns out, it didn't necessarily have to be.
 We could have invested less money than we did in a traditional set, picked up an excellent electronic drum kit, and spared ourselves the noise.
 While I did love hearing them play, I think we would have liked to have had the option of silent practicing now and then.

 The idea behind electronic drums is simple: Use the strike of a drumstick as the trigger for an electronic sound.
 The same idea has been used in electronic keyboards for decades.
 The sound, which can be a drum sound of any kind, is either created digitally or pre-recorded and then triggered by the stick hitting the surface.
 As you can imagine, the possibilities of an electronic drum set are essentially endless.
 Any sound from any set or recording can be triggered by the strike.
-The technology is now affordable and widely available.
+The technology is now affordable and widely available, from beginner sets to hgih-end pro sets.

 That's what you get with electronic drums—silent practicing.
 The drummer smacks rubber or plastic pads and the sound goes to headphones.
-It's pretty amazing when you compare the minimal sound produced by tapping the pads with the universe of drumming awesomeness that you hear on the headphones.
+It's pretty amazing when you compare the minimal sound produced by a beginner tapping the pads with the power that you hear on the headphones.
 Digital samples replicate the sound of real drums down the tiniest detail, because they recreate the sound wave produced by a real drum.
-It sounds like a drum kit is filling the room, when in fact the room can be filled with conversation, other music, or—gasp!—silence.
+It sounds like a drum kit is filling the room, when in fact the room can be filled with conversation, other music, or, even better, silence.

 A Good Drum Video Using Electronic Drums